saiyaman28/WebApp-ECommerce-delFonso/README.md

 # WebApp-ECommerce-delFonso

 ## Overview
-This project was created by me.
-I’m a college student who is interested in website development and this project is part of my majoring deliverable.
+This project was created by me, a college student tracking in website development.
+As part of my coursework, I created this project using vanilla PHP, which is known for its simplicity and efficiency.